josefnpat/roguecraft-squadron/dev/website/presskit/RogueCraft Squadron Presskit.md

 - Fully featured and customizable Skirmish mode.
 Includes Co-Op and PvP game types using online multiplayer.
 - Build a wide variety of fleets with over 15 different ships to unlock.
 - Deep strategy elements.
 Carefully manage your fleet and resources to defeat your enemies.
-- A classic space opera story with fun character art.
 - Dynamic musical score that changes as you play.

 ### Awards